 The school plans a yearly in-state college tour for juniors affording students an opportunity to experience campus life and engage in a question and answer sessions with admissions' representatives.
-Sophomores also participate in local college visits organized for the grade-level by our BRACE advisor.
 Our BRACE advisor guides and supports students with college admissions, applications, letters, and the like.
-Continuously throughout the school year, students can hear from various college/university representatives from around the state as well as out of the state via web conferences.
-Sessions are promoted by our BRACE advisor and guidance office via blast e-mails, flyers, and public announcements.
+PPCHS is visited by representatives from various colleges and universities from across the country.
+Sessions are promoted by our BRACE advisor and guidance office via blast e-mails and announcements.